david672orford/PPR/nonppr_vendors/README.txt

 ppd_kyocera/
 ppd_lexmark/
 ppd_ricoh/
-	PPD files which may be redistributed only if not modifications are made.
+	PPD files which may be redistributed only if no modifications are made.
 	In other words, they are not free software.

 ppd_hp_mit/